-Applicants who wish to be considered for the Fall 2014 semester should return the completed application (Application Word Document) (Application PDF Document) no later than February 1, 2014.
-Applications for the Summer Session II Program must be received by April 1, 2014.
-Applications for the High School Transition Summer Program must be received by May 1, 2014.
+Applicants who wish to be considered for the Fall semester should return the completed application no later than February 1st.
+Applications for the Spring semester must be received by November 1st.

 Admission to The College Program does not guarantee admission to Marshall University, as applications to the university and to the college support program are separate processes.